Alex-Rose/INF4410-A15/README.md

 ## TP 1

-## How to execute
+### How to execute
+Compile using `ant`

-Use `client` to print help file.
+Use `client` command to print help file.

 You must run `client setServer` before using the client.
-The configuration for which server to use will be stored in the .server file.
+The server configuration will be stored in .server file.

 ### Server environment
 Ports must be opened.
 With iptables use